hapax/hapax.github.io/assets/chance.md

 	</figure>

 All approach a fair dice, though there is the numerical artefact for $\ell = 0.001$ as before.
+A new feature is that the $\ell = 0.5$ dice is considerably less fair.

 <!-- I've talked a lot about chaos so far, but haven't really dealt with
 jitter, the randomisation of the initial condition.